Integration theory for infinite dimensional volatility modulated Volterra processes: A random-field approach to the -integral

 Let in the following without much loss of generality $d=1$.
-Note that the mild solution to the SPDE above is given by
+Note that the random-field solution to the SPDE above is given by

-with $M$ being the martingale measure corresponding to the noise $\dot{F}$.
-We see that the stochastic integral has the form of a Volterra process and therefore we can apply the integration theory developed in this section.
-Since the fundamental solution $g$ is differentiable in both arguments and stationary in time and space, we can calculate $\caK_g(Y)(t,s,y)$ to be
+almost surely for all $(t,x)\in[0,T]\times{\mathbb{R}^d}$, with $M$ being the martingale measure corresponding to the noise $\dot{F}$.
+We see that the stochastic integral has the form of a Volterra process and, therefore, we can apply the integration theory developed in this section.
+Since the fundamental solution $g$ is differentiable in both arguments and stationary in time and space, we can calculate $\caK _g(Y)(t,s,y)$ to be

 where $\partial_z$ denotes the partial derivative with respect to the spatial argument, and $\partial^2_{(u,z)}$ is the mixed spatial and temporal argument.
 Note the heat kernel estimates for the derivatives